Permissible Communications: Waiting Period

 • Pre-recorded electronic IPO road show: the recorded version of an IPO road show does not need to be filed with the SEC if at least one version is made publicly available without restriction

 Road shows must remain consistent with the red herring.
-Management cannot make material statements at the road show that go beyond the registration-statement disclosure; doing so would trigger a written-offer violation (an "oral" road-show statement that is materially different from the prospectus is effectively a free-writing communication outside any safe harbor).
+Management cannot make material statements at the road show that go beyond the registration-statement disclosure; doing so risks exposure under the anti-fraud provisions, since going beyond the prospectus at an otherwise-permitted oral offer does not itself convert the road show into a written offer.

 Exam Tip: Gotchas